oneapi-src/oneAPI-samples/README.md

 ## How to Build the Samples

-> :warning: The samples in this repository are intended to compile with the open source project toolchain linked below, or with the 2023.0 release or newer of the DPC++ toolchain.
+The samples in this repository are intended to compile with the open source project toolchain linked below, or with the 2023.0 release or newer of the DPC++ toolchain.
 If you have an older toolchain installed, you may encounter compilation errors due to evolution of the features and extensions.

 ### Prerequisites

 1. An installed SYCL toolchain.
 See below for details on the tested DPC++ toolchain
-1. CMake 3.14 or newer
+1. CMake 3.10 or newer
-1. Ninja - to use the build system described below
+1. Ninja or Make - to use the build steps described below

 To build and use these examples, you will need an installed DPC++ toolchain.
 For one such toolchain, please visit: